Family, Maternity, Newborn and Wedding Photography

-With a healthy son, each other, and a business that we love, we are too lucky in life to not try to pay it forward as much as we can.
+With two healthy sons, each other, and a business that we love, we are too lucky in life to not try to pay it forward as much as we can.
 Each year, we donate to dozens of charities but it’s always important that we make time for a more “hands on” project.
 Our first project, the surprise princess shoot, (A Surprise Princess Tea Party) will stay in our hearts forever so we decided to make it an annual project.
 Here you will see some photos and excerpts from each project we have been involved in since.
 If you know of anyone who deserves to be part of our next project or you simply have ideas you wish to share with us, feel free to contact us!
 For more information about remembrance baby photography head to: Now I Law Me Down To Sleep

 2017 UPDATE: Because we are running out of room on this page, we will now be referencing stories by providing you with a link to their corresponding blog posts.

 Saying goodbye to sweet baby Angela: Click HERE

 Last but not least: Here is our first attempt at a short video!
 PLEASE note that we are, in no way shape or form, calling ourselves videographers!!!!! 😉